albertofilice/rhacm-gitops/README.md

 # RedHat Advanced Cluster Manager - Openshift Gitops

-These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without modify basic helm charts in any way.

-We are going to see how deployment of Helm-based RHACM applications with external value files or advanced helm customizations.
+These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without modify basic helm charts in any way.We are going to see how deployment of Helm-based RHACM applications with external value files or advanced helm customizations.

 Here are the contents of this article: